 The price of a welding helmet is where each welder’s needs will be different.
 Of course, every welder requires and wants the best welding helmet for protection possible.

-Other than that, the welding helmet should be the most comfortable one with all the whistles, features, gimmicks, and bells.
+Other than that, the helmet should be the most comfortable one with all the whistles, features, gimmicks, and bells.
 Unfortunately, every welder has limited to a certain budget.

-An excellent all-around welding helmet choice is usually packed with every necessary feature, including highly reliable, and has a modest price.
+An excellent all-around helmet choice is usually packed with every necessary feature, including highly reliable, and has a modest price.

-How to maintain your welding helmet
+How to maintain welding helmets

 It would help if you began with the lens.
 The glass usually may be clogged with particles of any dust.

 These lenses can get dirty too quickly.
-It is an excellent reason to try to clean it entirely so that you can see clearly.
+It is an excellent reason to try to clean it entirely so that you can see it clearly.